-Other related party transactions are disclosed elsewhere in these notes to consolidated financial statements. (see Notes 4,6,8, and 11)
+Other related party transactions are disclosed elsewhere in these notes to consolidated financial statements.

-10. INCOME TAX PROVISION
+11. INCOME TAX PROVISION

-Income tax expense for the years ended March 31, 2004 and 2003 differed from the amounts computed by applying the U.S. Federal income tax rate of 34 percent to the loss from continuing operations before provision for income taxes as a result of the following:
+Income tax expense for the years ended March 31, 2005 and 2004 differed from the amounts computed by applying the U.S. Federal income tax rate of 34 percent to the loss from continuing operations before provision for income taxes as a result of the following: